iamtalwinder/book-summaries/The_Magic_Of_Thinking_Big.md

 8. Seize the initiative.
 Be a crusader.
 Pick up the ball and run.
    Be a volunteer.
 Show that you have the ability and ambition to do.

+# How to Turn Defeat into Victory

+1. Study. setbacks to pave your way to success.
+When you lose, learn, and then go on to win next time.

+2. Have the courage to be your own constructive critic.
+Seek out your faults and weaknesses and then correct them.
+This makes you a professional.

+3. Stop blaming luck.
+Research each setback.
+Find out what went wrong.
+Remember, blaming luck never got anyone where he wanted to go.

+4. Blend persistence with experimentation.
+Stay with your goal but don't beat your head against a stone wall.
+Try new approaches.
+Experiment.

+5. Remember; there is a good side in every situation.
+Find it.
+   See the good side and whip discouragement.